 - Device-related information like:

-- Internet Protocol (IP) address, which is a unique set of numbers assigned by internet service providers (ISP) to all devices used to access the Internet.
-While CI Private Counsel LP (“CIPC”) is not able to identify an individual using the IP address alone, in certain circumstances, it could be used to identify an individual using the site.
+- Internet Protocol (IP) address - An IP address is a unique set of numbers assigned by Internet Service Providers (ISP) to all devices used to access the internet.
+While CI Private Wealth is not able to identify an individual using the IP address alone, in certain circumstances, it could be used to identify an individual using the site.

 - Mobile country code, which is a three-digit number that indicates the country in which your mobile device is registered (for example, 302 is the mobile country code for Canada)

 - Geolocation (if enabled on your device) provides the approximate physical location of your device